-When viewing an audio clip in the Clip Event Editor, these seven tool icons enable you to use different functions in the waveform.
+When viewing an audio clip in Grid View, these seven tool icons enable you to use different functions in the waveform.

 Marquee: Marquee Mode:

 To select a track region, tap the upper third of it.

 To select multiple track regions, tap and drag across the grid to create a box that highlights them.